scheeloong/scheeloong.github.io/_contents/02-research.md

 * Session-Based Recommendation: How do we recommend in a sequence within a short browsing session?
 * Sequential Recommendation: How do we account for time and order of recommendations?

+### Bayesian Optimization
+Active learning normally requires modelling uncertainty, hence I'll have to resort to Bayesian approaches.
+Also, active learning requires tradeoffs between exhaustation and exploration.

+Hence, approaches used in Bayesian Optimization are useful:
+* Probability of Improvement
+* Expected Improvement
+* Entropy Search
+* Thompson Sampling
+* Upper Confidence Bound

+Note however, that active learning in recommender systems works with discrete finite domain.
+Hence, usual Bayesian Optimization that works with continuous regression problems isn't immediately applicable.

-### Machine Learning Models
+### Sequential Machine Learning Models
 I am mainly working with sequential active learning.
-Active learning normally requires modelling uncertainty, hence I'll have to resort to Bayesian approaches.
 Models that works great with sequence are models with memory.

 These include: